Emily Cain: Maine Senate

 In December 2011, Cain announced she would seek to replace fellow Democrat Elizabeth Schneider in the Maine Senate, running for Maine's 30th district.
 Schneider was unable to run due to term-limits, as Cain was also unable run for the House of Representatives again because of the same limits.
 She won in the Democratic primary, going on to defeat Republican Roderick Hathaway with 62% of the vote in the November general election.
 Cain served as a state delegate for Maine at the 2012 Democratic National Convention.

 Cain served on the Senate Appropriations and Financial Affairs Committee, and was the Senate Chair of the Senate Government Oversight Committee.

 In April 2013, Cain co-sponsored a Joint Amendment supporting comprehensive immigration reform that addresses "earned legalization with a path to citizenship, updated future immigration of families and workers and improved immigration enforcement and border security."
 Cain has also co-sponsored a Joint Amendment calling on Congress to support an amendment to the United States Constitution overturning the Supreme Court decision Citizens United v.
 Federal Election Commission, in order to "regulate the raising and spending of money in elections".

 Congressional campaigns

 2014

-Cain won the Democratic primary election for Maine's 2nd congressional district, beating State Senate Majority Leader Troy Dale Jackson.
+Cain won the Democratic primary election for Maine's 2nd congressional district, beating State Senate Majority Leader Troy Jackson, with 79% of the vote to Jackson's 21%.
 She was defeated by former State Treasurer Bruce Poliquin in the general election.
 Poliquin won 47% of the vote, with Cain taking 42% and independent Blaine Richardson taking 11%.
 She received more votes in Hancock, Franklin and Waldo counties but Poliquin won the rest, including Penobscot County which Cain represented.

 2016

 Cain ran for U.S. Congress again in 2016, facing a rematch with now incumbent Republican Bruce Poliquin in the general election.
-Poliquin defeated Cain with 55% of the vote.
+Poliquin defeated Cain 55% to 45%.